-Employers Trainee/intern through international exchange
+Employers – You want to employ Trainee/intern through international exchange

 You want to offer a traineeship/internship within the context of international exchange, where the trainee/intern is a citizen of a non-EU/EEA country and therefore needs a residence permit for a traineeship/internship.